 In 2001, several small environmental businesses saw the need for small businesses in their industry to have a collective voice before government agencies and on Capitol Hill.
 These companies held a meeting to gauge the interest of other small business leaders in the environmental industry.
 The end result was the founding of the Small Environmental Business Action Coalition, Inc.

-SEBAC member companies operate throughout the United States and in several foreign countries under a variety of NAICS code such as Environmental Remediation (NAICS 562910), Engineering (NAICS 541330), Research and Development (NAICS 541712), and Consulting (541620).
+SEBAC member companies operate throughout the United States and in several foreign countries under a variety of NAICS codes such as Environmental Remediation (NAICS 562910), Engineering (NAICS 541330), Research and Development (NAICS 541712), and Consulting (541620).
 Several of our members have performed work in Iraq and in the rebuilding of the U.S. Gulf Coast and New Orleans following Hurricane Katrina.
-Our members prove through their work that small business gets the job done faster, more efficiently and on budget.
+Our members prove through their work that small business gets the job done faster, more efficiently, and on budget.